geonetwork/core-doc-sources/eng/users/source/faq.rst

 The data/tmp directory
 ----------------------

-On Linux or OS X systems verify from a terminal if the data/tmp directory exists and is writable.
+This directory is used as a staging area for file uploads and image/thumbnail operations.
+On Linux or OS X systems verify from a terminal if the ``<install directory>/data/tmp`` directory exists and is writable.

 :command:`ls -la <install directory>/data`